 Before designing reading assessment, the English should make learning outcome and learning activities are in coherent in order to make alignment.
-Moreover, the standard reading assessments that accurately measure students' reading skills achievement in assessments are more reliable and trustworthy.
+Moreover, the standard reading assessments that accurately measure students' achievement in reading skills makes the assessments are more reliable and trustworthy.
 The following table is the example of learning outcome and learning activities that can be conducted in reading class:

-Table 2: The suggested learning outcome and learning activities in HOTS Reading Exercise text and functions, structures.
+Table 2: The suggested learning outcome and learning activities in HOTS Reading Exercise